trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

     store/query modules.
 Qdrant still has no close/disconnect surface in the installed client, so do not reopen it as an `acquireRelease` close slice without new SDK evidence.
-  - The next safe provider cleanup is shared text-completion stream iteration and assertion removal, not a direct SDK swap.
+  - Shared text-completion stream iteration and the Mistral content assertion are complete.
+The remaining provider-layer item is parity-backed Effect AI adapter work, not a direct SDK swap.

 ## Ranked Findings